edgardomortiz/Captus/docs/content/assembly/align/options.md

 This argument is optional, the default is **AA,NT,GE,MA**
 ___
 #### **`-p, --max_paralogs`**
-Maximum number of marker copies (paralogs) allowed per sample in an alignment.
+Maximum number of secondary hits (copies) allowed per sample in the initial unfiltered alignments.
 Large numbers of marker copies per sample can increase alignment times.
-Copies are ranked from best to worst during the extraction step, this number selects the top _n_ copies to align.
+Hits (copies) are ranked from best to worst during the 'extract' step. -1 disables the initial removal of paralogs and aligns which might be useful if you expect very high ploidy levels for example.

-This argument is optional, the default is **5**
+This argument is optional, the default is **4**
 ___
 ### *Output*
 ___